 Wideband sensors for Motorsport applications

-As well as being engineered to be more resilient, motorsport WB sensors are calibrated to have a wide output response, whereas the passenger vehicles are calibrated to have most accuracy around stoichiometry and very lean mixtures.
-A racing car will spend much of its time at the opposite end of mixture strength, over-fuelling for maximum performance.
+Wideband sensors designed for such uses are engineered to be more resilient, motorsport WB sensors are calibrated to have a wide output response, whereas the passenger vehicles are calibrated to have most accuracy around stoichiometry and very lean mixtures.
+A racing car will spend much of its time in the Rich regime of mixture strength, over-fuelling for various reasons eg. extra power, bore cooling.